glasslabs/looking-glass/README.md

 ### Development

-To make your module discoverable on Github, add the topics `looking-glass` and `module`.
+To make your module discoverable on GitHub, add the topics `looking-glass` and `module`.

 Modules are parsed in [yaegi](http://github.com/traefik/yaegi) and must expose two functions to be loaded: